dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## What are the benefits of building a community on Subsocial?

-Due to some of the features listed above, Subsocial will allow you to create a much more vibrant and involved community.
+Due to some of the features previously listed, Subsocial will allow you to create a much more vibrant and involved community.
 Utilizing social tokens and decentralized governance features, community members will be able to become participants in a way never before experienced.
 Because Subsocial is a censorship resistant protocol, there is no central authority that can control your community.
 Instead, the community itself can determine their own moderation and membership rules.